-This report incorporates national donation testing data on Australian blood donors for the period 2005 to 2013.
-Anonymous donor data for all donors who donated blood between January 2005 and December 2013 were extracted from the Blood Service national donor database.
+This report incorporates national donation testing data on Australian blood donors for the period 2005 to 2011.
+Anonymous donor data for all donors who donated blood between January 2005 and December 2011 were extracted from the Blood Service national donor database.

-Trends in TTIs among first-time and previously negative repeat donors were analysed for donations in the years from 2005-2013.
-Demographic factors associated with TTIs in blood donors were analysed for donations made in 2013 and were compared with the findings from 2008-2012.
-Likely routes of exposure (termed 'infective risk factors') for each TTI in blood donors were also identified and analysed.
-Data from the 2012 and 2013 calendar years was combined and risk modelling conducted to derive estimates of the risk of transmission for HIV, HCV, HBV and HTLV in Australia.
-Additional modeling was performed to account for the risk associated with blood components from donors with occult HBV infection (OBI).
-This modeling used data from January 2013 to March 2014.
+Trends in transfusion-transmissible infections among first time and previously negative repeat donors were analysed for donations in the years from 2005-2011.
+Demographic factors associated with transfusion-transmissible infections in blood donors were analysed for donations made in 2011 and were compared with the findings from 2008-2010.
+Likely routes of exposure (termed 'infective risk factors') for each transfusion-transmissible infection in blood donors were also identified and analysed.
+Data from the 2010 and 2011 calendar years was combined and risk modelling conducted to derive estimates of the risk of transmission for HIV, HCV, HBV and HTLV in Australia.